South Africa - Moolmanshoek

 Prices

-INCLUDES Accommodation; riding; full board; house wine with lunch and dinner (1/2 bottle per day); one drink at sun-downers; tea/coffee with meals; one game drive (7 night stays); use of hiking trails; local taxes; park entry fees.
+INCLUDES Accommodation; riding; full board; beer, cider, house wine, soft drinks, tea or coffee with meals; one game drive (7 night stays); use of hiking trails; local taxes; park entry fees; laundry.

 SINGLE SUPPLEMENT Payable for those in a single room.

-PAYABLE LOCALLY Airport transfers; additional drinks; items from the mini-bar; gratuities; other activities such as 4 wheel drive trails; adventure activities such as abseiling and high ropes; laundry; telephone charges; baby-sitting.
+PAYABLE LOCALLY Airport transfers; spirits or fine wines; items from the mini-bar; gratuities; other activities such as 4 wheel drive trails; adventure activities such as abseiling and high ropes; telephone charges; baby-sitting.

 NEAREST AIRPORTS Johannesburg (international flights) or Bloemfontein (domestic flights).